 - Optional: 1/2 cup green onion (or cilantro, chopped)

 Cut the tips off of the chicken wings and discard.
 Cut the wings at the joint.

 Combine the soy sauce, water, chopped green onions, vinegar, honey, brown sugar, ginger, garlic, sesame oil, and red pepper or chili paste, if using.

 In a food storage bag or nonreactive container, combine the chicken wings with the soy sauce mixture.
 Seal the bag or cover the container and refrigerate for 2 to 6 hours.

-About 10 minutes before serving time, bring the marinade to a full rolling boil; reduce heat and simmer for 5 minutes.
-Serve as a dip with the wings, if desired.
+About 10 minutes before serving time, bring the marinade to a full rolling boil; reduce heat, and simmer for 5 minutes.
+Serve as a dip with the wings.